drivet/website/content/oauth-use-case.md

-Title: The Use Case for OAuth
+title: The Use Case for OAuth
-Status: draft
+status: draft

 You have a Twitter account, with a feed of tweets.